Joshua earned an MBA from USF and he writes mostly about software and technology.

 Why We Use P-Charts

 The number of samples in a P-chart can range anywhere from 2 to 30, but the sample size can be unlimited.
-The data used in the Minitab below is not from random sampling.
+The data used in this Minitab tutorial is not from random sampling.
 Each sample had a size of 25.
 A sample was marked either satisfied or dissatisfied.
-The data important for the analysis would be the proportion of the samples where dissatisfaction was present.
+An important piece of data for the analysis would be the proportion of dissatisfaction present in the samples.
 Download a copy of the Minitab file to follow along.

 Add Data to Minitab

 Data can be pasted into Minitab easily from Excel and other applications.
 Select the data that needs to be copied and press Ctrl +C. Next, open Minitab and paste the data in the upper left-hand corner of the table.

 Now that we have data P-chart adjustments can be made.
 Start the P-chart generation process by clicking on Stat→Control Chart→Attribute Chart→P.

 Add the "No. Dissatisfied" to the variables text box by double-clicking on "No. Dissatisfied" while the cursor is the in variables text box.
 Now add the sample size of 25 to the subgroup sizes.

 Read More From Toughnickel